GRANT WRITING ASSISTANCE

-From time-to-time, the Colorado Consortium for Prescription Drug Abuse Prevention might be able to help community organizations obtain grants.
-Watch this page for opportunities.
+The Colorado Consortium for Prescription Drug Abuse Prevention can help community organizations obtain grants by providing grant writing assistance.

-Eligible applicants are local government and non-profit organizations with limited budgets and no in-house grant writing expertise, with a priority preference for those located in or serving rural and frontier counties in Colorado, inclusive of the following:
+Eligible applicants are local government and non-profit organizations with limited budgets and limited in-house grant writing capacity.
+Priority preference will be given to those organizations located in or serving rural and frontier counties in Colorado or serving traditionally underserved communities.

-At the this time LLCs and private corporations are not eligible to apply.
+At this time, private corporations are not eligible to apply.

 Approval for grant writing assistance funding is determined by the Center based on the following criteria:

 - Prospective grant funding opportunity is directly related to the prevention, harm reduction, intervention, treatment, or recovery services associated with opioid and other substance use disorders;